-Zone), meaning that new and existing second units in that area are no longer required to be rented at restricted rent levels.
-Nonetheless, we still anticipate rents to remain at the low end of the market.
-If second units are not counted, 14.6 percent of the new housing constructed in the unincorporated portion of the County has been affordable to households of moderate income or below.
+2008 the affordability restriction was lifted in the non-Coastal Zone portion of the unincorporated County (still pending Coastal Commission approval inside the Coastal Zone), meaning that new and existing second units in that area are no longer required to be rented at restricted rent levels.
+Nonetheless, we still anticipate second unit rents to remain at the low end of the market.
+If second units are not counted, 14.5 percent of the new housing constructed in the unincorporated portion of the County since 1979 has been affordable to households of moderate income or below.